AlainLobato/AlainLobato/README.md

 ### "Programming the world one line at a time" 🌍💻

 I'm a **Computer Science student** with a passion for software development, hybrid app development, and data analysis.
-Always seeking innovative solutions to complex problems.
+Always seeking innovative solutions to complex problems :).

 🎮 In my free time, I'm a **Pokémon fan**, a **passionate mathematician** and a **musician**.
 I also proudly support **Rayados** ⚽! <img src="https://cdn.brandfetch.io/idmtLjI82q/theme/dark/logo.svg?c=1bfwsmEH20zzEfSNTed" alt="Rayados Logo" width="22"/>